Raise a healthy child who is a joy to feedFollow the Division of Responsibility in Feeding

-When you follow the division of responsibility in feeding (sDOR), your child will become and remain capable with eating.
-The division of responsibility in feeding (sDOR) encourages you to take leadership with the what, when, and where of feeding and let your child determine how much and whether to eat of what you provide.
-The division of responsibility in feeding applies at every stage in your child’s growing-up years, from infancy through the early years through adolescence. sDOR says to feed your baby on demand, letting him determine the timing and tempo of feeding.
+When you follow the Satter Division of Responsibility in Feeding (sDOR), your child will become and remain capable with eating. sDOR encourages you to take leadership with the what, when, and where of feeding and let your child determine how much and whether to eat of what you provide. sDOR applies at every stage in your child’s growing-up years, from infancy through the early years through adolescence. sDOR says to feed your baby on demand, letting him determine the timing and tempo of feeding.
 As he develops and becomes more regular in his eating patterns, you gradually take on responsibility for when and where to feed.
 Most children are ready to join in with the meals-plus-snacks routine of family meals by the end of the first year or the beginning of the second year.
-After that, parents need to maintain the structure of family meals and sit-down snacks throughout the growing-up years.
+After that, your job is to maintain the structure of family meals and sit-down snacks throughout your child’s growing-up years.
 When you do your jobs with feeding, your child will do his with eating.

 Your jobs with feeding are to . . .

 - Step-by-step, show your child by example how to behave at family mealtime.